 By capturing all of the things that come to mind, you’re actually giving your brain a decent workout and fostering a habit that will improve your memory.
 The process of capturing your thoughts, ideas, tasks, and more will free up your mind to do the real work it needs to do — focus on the quality of what you want (and need) to do — rather than focus on the quantity of what you have on your plate.
 David Allen has suggested that by capturing items on paper or in digital form, you are getting closer to a “mind like water” state.
 Building this habit is like building a muscle — very much a workout — and by keeping less in your brain, you actually will give it the ability to be more reliable with what is in there.
 That’s where the memory improvement comes in.

 One of the greatest things you can do is start capturing what’s in your head today.
+There are no rules when it comes to journaling.
 It’s simple to do, you don’t need fancy tools to do it, and the impact of doing so will be both immediate and long-lasting.

 You need to challenge your brain to keep it in shape.
 This is where puzzles and games can come into, well…play.